Lapiplasty

 Bunions are more than a bump

 A common misconception is that a bunion is simply an overgrowth of bone that can be “shaved off”.
-In reality, a bunion is a complex, 3D deformity caused by an unstable joint in the middle of the foot which allows the metatarsal bone to drift out of normal alignment.
+In reality, a bunion is a complex, 3D deformity.
+It is caused by an unstable joint in the middle of the foot.
+This instability allows the metatarsal bone to drift out of normal alignment.

 Bunions are a progressive disorder and do not go away on their own without surgical correction.
-Conservative treatments such as bunion pads/splints, toe spacers, orthotics, and wider toe-box shoes can help alleviate pain; but will not fix the problem.
+Conservative treatments like bunion pads/splints, toe spacers, orthotics, and wider toe-box shoes can help alleviate pain.
+However, they will not fix the problem.

 Bunions are a 3D problem

-While 87% of bunions are 3D problems with abnormal rotation of the metatarsal bone, the majority of bunion surgery is only 2D and fails to secure the root cause – an unstable joint.
+While 87% of bunions are 3D problems with abnormal rotation of the metatarsal bone, most bunion surgeries are only 2D.
+These surgeries fail to secure the root cause, which is an unstable joint.
 When all three-dimension of a bunions are not addressed, there is a 12X likelihood it will recur.
 That’s why Lapiplasty® 3D Bunion Correction was developed; to give patients a better outcome.

 Like the Leaning Tower of Pisa, with its unstable foundation, the metatarsal bone starts to lean sideways.